Matrix Completion via Max-Norm Constrained Optimization: Max-Norm Constrained Empirical Risk Minimization

-and the max-norm constrained minimization estimator \eqref{max-est} is rate-optimal.
-The requirement here on the sample size $n>(R/\alpha)^2 d$ is weak.

-The proof of Theorem \ref{thm-lb} follows the same outline as in \cite{NW2012}, using information-theoretic methods.
+The proof of Theorem \ref{Thm3.3} uses information-theoretic methods.
 A key technical tool for the proof is the following lemma which guarantees the existence of a suitably large packing set for $\mathcal{K}(\alpha,R)$ in the Frobenius norm.